-River-influenced Transportation There are numerous historic bridges found throughout the watershed.
+An anginassina River-influenced Transportation There are numerous historic bridges found throughout the watershed.
 The maintenance of those bridges falls to different municipal stakeholders.
 There are a small number of bowstring bridges that span the Humber River that are found on TRCA property.
 Of those bridges, only the Wiley Bridge is designated as a heritage bridge.
 The Wiley bridge structure, like many of the historic bowstring bridges found on TRCA property, has deteriorated over time.
 Weather and management over time.
 An engineering assessment was carried out in 2017.
 TRCA plans to undertake that repair work.
 The bridge will not be open to vehicular traffic but will be open for pedestrian use.
 CULTURAL VALUE: C ULTURE AND RECREATION Spiritual Associations There are some spiritually significant sites for Indigenous people found along the Humber River.
 Reburial of Huron Wendat Ancestors in Kleinburg While there are other spiritual ossuaries in the Humber, this is unique as it was excavated/removed and then repatriated with other ancestors who were removed from their original resting locations throughout the GTA.
 None Cultural Expression Black Creek Pioneer Village Black Creek Pioneer Village is an open-air heritage museum overlooking Black Creek, a tributary of the Humber River.
 Black Creek Pioneer Village represents the largest collection of heritage buildings in the region - and one of the largest in the country.
 The historic structures include the original Stong Family Farm buildings, a water-powered grist mill, a general store, a blacksmith shop, and many more.
 At the Village, visitors can discover 40 historic buildings, 70 rare and heritage breed animals, 10 different gardens with flowers and vegetables grown from heirloom seeds, 50,000 historical artifacts, and a wide variety of engaging programs for people of all ages.
 Periodic heritage restoration of heritage buildings.
 Management Action Ongoing restoration work and programming.

-CULTURAL VALUE: CULTURE AND RECREATION - CONT.
-Le Sentier Partagé/The Shared Path The Shared Path/Le Sentier Partagé in Toronto follows the banks of the Humber from the mouth of the river north to the Dundas Street bridge.
+CULTURAL VALUE: C CULTURE AND RECREATION - CONT.
+Cultural Expression Le Sentier Partagé/The Shared Path The Shared Path/Le Sentier Partagé in Toronto follows the banks of the Humber from the mouth of the river north to the Dundas Street bridge.
 The Path connects an ancient Indigenous portage route to modern roads and railways.
-It highlights stories of Highlighting the Installation of interpretive Indigenous peoples, 18th century French trading posts, Toronto's Management Action cultural history of signs. early French presence and shows the birth of industrial Toronto the Humber River. from the ruins of water powered mills.
+It highlights stories of Indigenous peoples, 18th century French trading posts, Toronto's early French presence and shows the birth of industrial Toronto from the ruins of water powered mills.
 A series of educational plaques describing the history of the Humber can be found along the path's thirteen storytelling circles.
-The plagues are translated into English, French and Ojibway.
-Cultural Expression The McMichael Canadian Art Collection The McMichael Canadian Art collection is Canada's only art None gallery featuring Canadian artists.
-An engineering McVean Barn assessment was This unique property is Brampton's oldest farm and was once The McVean Barn Weather and carried out in 2017. owned by early settler Alexander McVean.
-The Double English structure has deteriorated management TRCA is still looking Wheat Barn that McVean and his family built in the 1840s still over time. to secure funds to over time. stands today and is designated a "Category A" heritage resource undertake those by the City of Brampton. repairs.
-The Humber River has historically been used for recreational Early Recreation purposes such as boating and canoeing, with particular emphasis None on the lower Humber where the river meets Lake Ontario.
-CULTURAL VALUES: JURISDICTIONAL USES The Humber River contains some historically significant sites from the early days of European colonization.
-Conflicts & Military None Associations The French built two forts near the mouth of the Humber.
+The plaques are translated into English, French and Ojibway.
+Installation of interpretive signs.
+Management Action Highlighting the cultural history of the Humber River.
+Cultural Expression The McMichael Canadian Art Collection The McMichael Canadian Art collection is Canada's only art gallery featuring Canadian artists.
+None McVean Barn This unique property is Brampton's oldest farm and was once owned by early settler Alexander McVean.
+The Double English Wheat Barn that McVean and his family built in the 1840s still stands today and is designated a "Category A" heritage resource by the City of Brampton.
+The McVean Barn structure has deteriorated over time.
+Weather and management over time.
+An engineering assessment was carried out in 2017.
+TRCA is still looking to secure funds to undertake those repairs.
+Early Recreation The Humber River has historically been used for recreational purposes such as boating and canoeing, with particular emphasis on the lower Humber where the river meets Lake Ontario.
+None CULTURAL VALUES: JURISDICTIONAL USES Conflicts & Military Associations The Humber River contains some historically significant sites from the early days of European colonization.
+The French built two forts near the mouth of the Humber.
+None